ctrlplusb/approachable-fp-in-scala/chapter_03.md

 The Scala REPL allows you to execute Scala code within your console.
 It interprets your code immediately, returning the result.
 Some of its features are:

 * Create and reuse variables \(including functions\)
 * Multi-line support
 * TAB completion\/suggestion
 * Importing of libraries
+* Pasting or importing of code

 It's a great tool to quickly test the language with and develop your understanding.

+**Starting the REPL**

 To use it open a console and execute the following command:

 ```bash
 scala